Haiphong incident: The onset of war

 As relations between France and Vietnam continued to worsen, Ho Chi Minh issued a plea for peace between the two nations on December 12, stating, "Neither France nor Viet Nam can afford the luxury of a bloody war".
 Ho, however, was not completely supported in his call for peace.
 Võ Nguyên Giáp, leader of the Vietnamese army was convinced that open confrontation was inevitable.
 Giap was certain that the takeover of Haiphong signaled France's intent to attack and take over Hanoi.
 This led to Giap focusing on arming the Hanoi militias in preparation for an attack.
 The Vietnamese media reflected the concerns of General Giap.
 In an article on December 10, 1946, a Hanoi newspaper stated, "The grave hour has arrived.
 The Hanoi Committee of the Việt Minh Front calls on the people to be calm, to be united, and to be ready to rise when the government gives the order [to rebel against the French]."
-The Vietnamese people, in turn, reacted to the plea to prepare, building barricades in the streets of Hanoi and engaging in armed skirmishes with French legionnaires.
+The Vietminh government, in turn, reacted to the plea to prepare, building barricades in the streets of Hanoi and engaging in armed skirmishes with French legionnaires.

 The final ultimatum to the Vietnamese was issued on December 19, when General Morlière ordered the leading Viet Minh militia, Tu Ve ("self-defence"), to completely disarm.
 That night, all electricity was turned off in Hanoi and the city was left in complete darkness.
 The Vietnamese (specifically the Tu Ve militia) attacked the French from within Hanoi with machine guns, artillery, and mortars.
 Thousands of French soldiers and Vietnamese civilians lost their lives.
 The French reacted by storming Hanoi the following day, forcing the Vietnamese government to take refuge outside of the city.
 Ho Chi Minh himself was forced to flee Hanoi for a more remote mountainous area.
 The attack can be characterized as a preemptive strike against the French after the overtaking of Haiphong endangered Vietnamese claims to Hanoi and all of Vietnam.
 The uprising in Hanoi escalated the aggression between the French and Viet Minh into the First Indochina War.